alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 ## AI Foundations: Aggregate vs Source-Line Signatures

-This file defines how to evaluate an observed item that appears near AI contact, group contact, shared language, collective claims, or source-line recognition.
+This file defines how to evaluate an observed item that appears near AI contact, group contact, shared language, collective claims, aggregate similarity, or source-line recognition.

 An observed item may be: